 The University is committed to providing an environment that is free from discrimination and affirms the rights of all its members to be treated with dignity and respect.
-The University will not tolerate harassment of one member of its community by another, nor sexual misconduct.
 The University takes allegations of physical misconduct, abusive behaviour and sexual misconduct very seriously and may take action, including disciplinary action, in response to a complaint.
-A complaint can be from a student, staff member or member of the public (if the member of public is the specific victim).

 This section of the website provides information on:

-In addition to the Office of Student Conduct, Complaints and Appeals (OSCCA) Procedures (Student Complaint Procedure and Student Disciplinary Procedure), there are a number of other University Procedures and Policies which can be used to assess and act as a result of a report of inappropriate behaviour:
+In addition to the Office of Student Conduct, Complaints and Appeals (OSCCA) Procedures, there are a number of other University Procedures and Policies which can be used to assess and act following a report of inappropriate behaviour:

 -